The Word “Should” Has No Place in Your Vocabulary

 Let’s update the narrative, shall we?
 Eliminating “should” looks like this: “I would like to have a clean house, and I accept that my house is going to be a bit messy in this season of life.” or “Today, I’ll save five minutes at the end of my day to make tomorrow’s to-do list.”

 Tell me if this sounds familiar: “I should have invited the new hire to lunch on her first day”, or “I should have volunteered at the kids’ science fair on Wednesday morning.”
 We try to squeeze ten lives into one.
-We’re bursting at the seams with commitments and responsibility; if that wasn’t enough on its own, we allow ourselves to feel guilty about all of the ways we are falling short.
+We’re bursting at the seams, overloaded with work commitments and personal obligations; if that wasn’t enough on its own, we allow ourselves to feel guilty about all of the ways we are falling short.

 Try This Instead:

-“I should have prepared a homemade meal for Julia’s family during her recovery from surgery.”
+“I should have responded differently when I witnessed that microaggression in the workplace yesterday.”
 “I should have read the materials before the first session of the conference.”
 Where do these thoughts get us?
 Nowhere!
 Are they the key to the time machine that allows us to go back and “do-over” whatever we’re so upset about?
 Nope!

-How much TIME do we spend looking backward, beating ourselves up about things we simply.cannot.change?
+How much TIME do we spend looking backward, beating ourselves up about things we simply cannot change?
 This mental practice is criminal!
-Let’s outlaw the word “should” from our minds and commit to living in the present and making plans (that we commit to honoring) for the future.
-Eliminating “should” is the first step.

 Try This Instead: